mrfadil10/1337_minishell/README.md

 - [Contributors](#contributors)

 ## Overview
 Minishell is a simple shell that implements basic shell functionality, including command execution, environment variable management, and signal handling.
-The project is written in C and follows 42 School's coding standards.
+The project is written in C and follows 1337 Coding School's coding standards.

 ## Features
 - Command execution with absolute and relative paths